openmainframeproject/tac/process/lifecycle.md

 *   A healthy number of public adopters identified within the project ( using an ADOPTERS.md page or having showcased on the project’s website ).
 *   Elect or appoint a project lead to represent the project on the TAC.

-Incubation Projects may propose to be reviewed to graduate to the Active Stage at any time by creating a GitHub Issue to add to a future TAC meeting agenda ( minimum two weeks notice required ) or may graduate to the Active Stage during its annual review.
-Projects should prepare a presentation outlining how it has completed the Active Stage requirements.
+Incubation Projects may propose to be reviewed to graduate to the Graduated Stage at any time by creating a GitHub Issue to add to a future TAC meeting agenda ( minimum two weeks notice required ) or may graduate to the Graduated Stage during its annual review.
+Projects should prepare a presentation outlining how it has completed the Graduated Stage requirements.

-Both a ⅔ supermajority vote of the TAC and an affirmative majority vote of the Governing Board are required for a project to graduate to or be approved at the Active Stage.
+Both a ⅔ supermajority vote of the TAC and an affirmative majority vote of the Governing Board are required for a project to graduate to or be approved at the Graduated Stage.

 ### Benefits

-Active Stage projects will be considered a “TAC top-level project” as defined in the [Open Mainframe Project charter](https://github.com/openmainframeproject/foundation/blob/master/CHARTER.md).
-Active Stage projects will receive the benefits outlined in the [Project Benefits by Stage](https://github.com/openmainframeproject/tac/blob/master/process/project_benefits_by_stage.md) document.
+Graduated Stage projects will be considered a “TAC top-level project” as defined in the [Open Mainframe Project charter](https://github.com/openmainframeproject/foundation/blob/master/CHARTER.md).
+Graduated Stage projects will receive the benefits outlined in the [Project Benefits by Stage](https://github.com/openmainframeproject/tac/blob/master/process/project_benefits_by_stage.md) document.

 ### Expectations

-Active Stage projects should provide a bi-annual report to the TAC on if the project is still fulfilling the requirements for the Active Stage.
+Graduated Stage projects should provide a bi-annual report to the TAC on if the project is still fulfilling the requirements for the Graduated Stage.

-Active Stage projects will be reviewed annually by the TAC to determine if the project still meets the requirements for Active Stage.
-If the TAC deems the project does not meet the requirements for Active Stage it may be considered for Emeritus Stage if it meets the criteria.
+Graduated Stage projects will be reviewed annually by the TAC to determine if the project still meets the requirements for Graduated Stage.
+If the TAC deems the project does not meet the requirements for Graduated Stage it may be considered for Archived Stage if it meets the criteria.

-## Emeritus Stage
+## Archived Stage

 Projects like products have lifecycles, and often in open source, the relevance for a given project over time can diminish.
 Nonetheless, having a home for projects no longer receiving active development is crucial for long-term sustainability and asset management.

-Projects only can enter the Emeritus Stage by either:
+Projects only can enter the Archived Stage by either:

 *   On request from the project itself, requiring a ⅔ supermajority vote of all active project committers.
 *   By a ⅔ supermajority vote of the TAC if there has been insufficient activity in the project for 6 months or if the project fails to move to the next stage within the expected time indicated in this document.

-When in the Emeritus Stage, the project’s code repository administration is transferred to a designated individual by the TAC.
+When in the Archived Stage, the project’s code repository administration is transferred to a designated individual by the TAC.
 No new features or bug fixes will be addressed unless it is deemed a security issue.
 Open Mainframe Project will hold all assets in perpetuity.

-A project can move back to Active Stage following the guidelines for a project being accepted at the Active Stage above.
+A project can move back to Graduated Stage following the guidelines for a project being accepted at the Graduated Stage above.